I’ve been living and traveling around Croatia for 2 decades and write practical itineraries focused on what’s realistic in a short trip.

 Public Transportation In Zagreb

 For some other helpful information about Zagreb, it’s good to know about the city’s public transport system.
-There are several options to help you explore the capital, combining to make it a comprehensive way to get around.
+There are several options to help you explore the capital, which together make a comprehensive way to get around.

 Zagreb Trams

-Along with Osijek, Zagreb is the only town in Croatia to boast the distinction of having its tram network.
+Along with Osijek, Zagreb is the only town in Croatia to have its own tram network.
 Called ZET (Zagrebački električni tramvaj), it’s been running since 1891.
-There are 19 different lines, 4 of which are nighttime lines only, serving a vast expanse of the city sprawl.
+There are 19 lines, 4 of which are nighttime-only, serving a vast expanse of the city’s sprawl.

 From machines, these cost €0.53 (30 minutes), €0.93 (60 minutes), and €1.33 (90 minutes).
 A single nighttime fare is €1.99.